The Top 10 Activities Logged in the Nutrisystem App

 Because once you learn how to ride, you never forget—and it’s a perfect example of what makes something a great exercise choice: Something you know how to do and enjoy enough to do consistently.

 No matter which of the 10 activities on this list you choose, performing it week in and week out is the real key to getting the calorie-burning, cardio health-boosting benefits you’re after.
-So choose the activity (or activities) you’ll love to do often, and start tracking them with the NuMi app today!
+So choose the activity (or activities) you’ll love to do often, and start tracking them with the Nutrisystem app today!

 Always speak with your doctor before starting an exercise routine.